pietrodalmolin/GA4toBQ_WPAModel/README.md

   The tables preserve the original schema, except for `event_params` and `user_properties`, from which values are extracted using `UNNEST()` to create separate columns for each key.
 The `ecommerce` and `items` objects are excluded from the tables.
   The resulting tables are **partitioned by date** and **clustered by `event_name` and `event_action`**.
 - **01_WPA: refresh tables**
-  This query is scheduled to run daily, refreshing the tables by appending the new data for each day.
-This query can be found
+  This query is scheduled to run daily, updating the tables by appending new data for each day.
+It can be found under `Scheduled Queries > WPA: Properties Refresh`.